-- a) Introduction to banks, bank organisation and banking activities; - b) Banking regulation; - c) The banker-customer relationship, deposittaking;

-- d) Financing; and - e) Payment, payment instruments, payments and payment systems.
+- a) Introduction to banks, bank organisation and banking activities; - b) Banking regulation; - The banker-customer relationship, deposittaking; - d) Financing; and - e) Payment, payment instruments, payments and payment systems.

-COURSE CODE: LAW 6015 TITLE: ADVANCED COPYRIGHT LAW CREDITS: 6
+TITLE: ADVANCED COPYRIGHT LAW

 This course provides an advanced analysis of complex principles and doctrinal nuances of copyright.
 It includes comparative analysis of the common and civil law in several such as the United Kingdom, European Union, United States, selected Commonwealth jurisdictions, and a variety of developing countries.
 It is designed for students who have previously taken a course in copyright law or an intellectual property overview course with a substantial copyright component.
 LAW6206 or an equivalent course from another university is a prerequisite.